 All personnel involved in conducting research at UNL are highly encouraged to complete RCR training.
-However, in certain instances, this training is required in order to meet Federal and sponsor requirements.
+However, in certain instances, this training is required in order to meet Federal, University and/or sponsor requirements.

 RCR training is required when receiving funding from the National Science Foundation, the U.S. Department of Agriculture-National Institute of Food and Agriculture, and the National Institutes of Health.
 NSF and NIH have required RCR training since 2010, and USDA-NIFA has required training since 2013.

 It is important to note that Universities may implement RCR training requirements in different ways so researchers are advised to familiarize themselves with their Institution’s requirements.
 At UNL, RCR training is implemented in two ways:

 - Online training: most requirements can be satisfied through completion of CITI Program’s RCR series, which researchers can complete through online courses (anyone with UNL credentials can use our CITI training modules), or

 - In-Person training: through completion of the online CITI training and attending an 8 hour in-person training workshop (specifically, certain NIH funding resources require this type of training, please read further for additional details).

 The National Institutes of Health requires all NIH-funded trainees, fellows, participants and scholars to complete the training no less than once every four years.
 NIH recognizes that online RCR courses are valuable training supplements but does not consider them adequate as a sole means of instruction.